-Explain the accounting procedure for partnership reorganization.

-• Describe procedure for accounting for consignments.

-Describe procedure for accounting for branch and agency.

-Describe procedure for accounting for hire purchase, royalty, and investment.

-Describe procedure for accounting for foreign transactions and translation and price changes.
+- Explain the accounting procedure for partnership reorganization. - Describe procedure for accounting for consignments. - Describe procedure for accounting for branch and agency. - Describe procedure for accounting for hire purchase, royalty, and investment. - Describe procedure for accounting for foreign transactions and translation and price changes.

-PSO: PAPER-VIII TAX PLANNING AND MANAGEMENT
+PSO: PAPER-VIII TAX PLANNING AND MANAGEMENT OBJECTIVE

-This course aims at making students conversant with the concept of corporate Tax planning and

-Indian tax laws, as also their implications for corporate Management.
+This course aims at making students conversant with the concept of corporate Tax planning and Indian tax laws, as also their implications for corporate Management.

-To introduce the basic concept of Income Tax

-• In order to familiarize the different know-how and heads of income with its components

-It helps to build an idea about income from house property as a concept

-It give more idea about the income from business or profession

-Make the students familiarizes with the concept of depreciation and its provisions statistical concepts to include measurements of location and dispersion, probability, probability distributions, sampling, estimation, hypothesis testing, regression, and correlation analysis, multiple regression and business/economic forecasting.
+- To introduce the basic concept of Income Tax - In order to familiarize the different know-how and heads of income with its components - It helps to build an idea about income from house property as a concept - It give more idea about the income from business or profession - Make the students familiarizes with the concept of depreciation and its provisions

-PSO: PAPER-IX ADVANCE STATISTICS
+PSO: PAPER-IX ADVANCE STATISTICS OBJECTIVE